Skip to footer content

 $vbLabelText $csharpLabel

-The speaker notes that the code for generating the PDF file can be adjusted to include more complex features, such as adding images, tables, and charts.
+The speaker notes that the code for generating the PDF file can be adjusted to include more complex features, such as adding images (see how to convert images to PDF with IronPDF), tables, and charts.
 They also explain that PDFsharp provides various features for working with fonts, including embedding fonts in the PDF file.

 How to Generate PDF in C# (.NET 5) using PDFSharp: Figure 2